kevindexter22/Dr-Hardware-Autonet/Infrastructure/README2.md

 ```

-Currently, the infrastructure topology follows the plan below:
+Today, the infrastructure topology is like the diagram above:

-We have an Intelbras 121AC ONT (from my ISP) in bridge mode, connected to the TP-Link EX521 Mesh Router.
+We have an ONT Intelbras 121AC (from my ISP) in bridge mode and connected to the TP-Link EX521 Mesh Router.

-The main router (Huawei) has two towers for better coverage.
-Both are connected via UTP cable for more stability.
+The main core has 2 TP-Link mesh routers in two different places.
+This gives better coverage.
+They are connected via UTP Cable for more stability.
+The main switch is an 8-Port Gigabit Switch.

+In Location 01, I have 3 Raspberry Pis.
+Two are model 3B and one is model 4B with 4GB of memory.
+They all run Ubuntu 24.04 LTS as the operating system.

+On one Raspberry Pi 3B, I am running Zabbix Proxy.
+On the other, I have Samba to use with OPL for local network access.
+(Because OPL is only compatible with the SMB 1.0 protocol and it has many vulnerabilities, this server is limited to local access only.
+It is only turned on when I use it).

+On the Raspberry Pi 4B, I use Casa OS (which is basically a Docker server with a visual interface for management).
+On it, I run many containers with services for my personal use.

+In Location 02, I have an HP Pavilion G4 notebook with Proxmox to run VMs and LXC Containers.
+I also have 4 Raspberry Pi 3Bs where I will run some more services.

+I also have VMs in Oracle Cloud, where I store some servers that work directly with my infrastructure.

+On the routers and servers, I make the necessary configs to guarantee the safety and integrity of the infrastructure.
+For example, separate Wi-Fi networks (for guests and IoT devices), firewalls, and other necessary measures.
-I don't have physical space for a rack to centralize the homelab.
-So, the servers are in different places, depending on the space and the service they run.

-Because of this, the servers and devices stay in separate rooms, but I manage them on the same local network.
+Because I don't have physical space for a rack to put all the homelab devices and servers together, I keep everything decentralized, depending on the space and the services.
+Even with this detail, all devices are managed on the same local network.

 ##